-ProductCamp is an unconference event where the session topics are submitted by the participants and decided upon on the day.
+ProductCamp is an unconference event where the session topics are submitted & run by conference participants.

 Before the Event